 Adobo is the national dish, which is often prepared in pork or chicken or both, simmered in vinegar and soy with black pepper and garlic.

 Lechon de Leche is another delicacy of the Philippines and it’s a roasted suckling pig.
 Crispy Pata is also a tasty delicacy you should try.
 If you’re the type of person who loves seafood, fish dishes are great as well.

 However, most fish delicacies are better in the provinces of the country.
 Other than that, almost all dishes are served with rice and Western food is widely available in the Philippines.

 Etiquette And Social Conventions

 Filipinos are very friendly, outgoing, and cheerful.
-They will ask you some personal questions without considering it as rude.
+They will ask you some personal questions without considering it rude.
 They are sociable and would offer to share a meal or drink.

 Filipinos also have a sense of humor and good behavior, particularly with women and elders.

-Those that do not speak English might answer your question with a nod of the head, which means yes, maybe or no.
+Those that do not speak English might answer your question with a nod of the head, which means yes, maybe, or no.

 And that’s it for now!
 And I’d love to know if this guide on Philippines travel tips has helped you.
 Let me know if you have any questions and let me know if you go.